BruhBruhDev/TMP/README.md

 Known Issues:
 - Modifying "Upper p%" and "Lower p%" directly might sometimes have unexpected behaviour
 - Sometimes after starting the program and Cycle no WPP modifications are applied.
 It has something to do with the CMD part and is a bit messy to debug.
-The next version will include the working "Current WPP:"-label which should tell you if something messed up during start.
-It won't include the bug fix yet, maybe later 😂
+The version 2.0.1 includes the working "Current WPP:"-label which should tell you if something messed up during start.
+It either shows "TMP" or "Not detected".
+The version doesn't include the bug fix yet, maybe later 😂

 # Wiki